Software Development Seminars in New York City

 Software Project Management Boot Camp, March 26-28, 2008, Jerry Deville, Instructor Details

 Leading any project can be a challenge.
 Leading a software project can be even more challenging if you're new to project management or new to software.
 This seminar will help you make the transition to solid software project leadership.
 Software Project Management Boot Camp teaches you the concepts and techniques necessary to manage projects successfully.
-This seminar closely follows the Project Management Institute's (PMI) Project Management Body of Knowledge (PM-BOK) and shows how to apply these best practices to a typical small to medium sized software project.
+This seminar closely follows the Project Management Institute (PMI)® A Guide to the Project Management Body of Knowledge (PMBOK® Guide) and shows how to apply these best practices to a typical small to medium sized software project.
 More >

 Design Boot Camp,March 26-28, 2008, Steve Tockey, Instructor Details